-- Mediator.
-The mediator to use.
-This option is visible only if the selected protocol needs a mediator. - Agents.
+- Agents.
 The pool of agents to draw from.
 Click or drag in the agents area to (de)select agents.
 Click "Clear" to clear the pool. - Profiles.
 The profiles pool.
 Click or drag in the profiles area to (de)select agents.
 Click "Clear" to clear the pool. - Special bilateral options.
 These options appear only if Agents per session is set to 2 and is discussed in below .